iraquitan/catalog-app-flask/README.md

     }
 }
 ```
+* Start vagrant virtual machine with `vagrant up`.
+* Run the following code on terminal: `vagrant ssh` to connect to the virtual machine using ssh.
+* Run the following code on terminal: `cd /vagrant/catalog-app/` to change directory to this project.
 * Run the following code on terminal to populate DB: `python populate_db.py`.
 * Run the following code on terminal to run the server locally: `python runserver.py`.